cbamedjonekou/cbamedjonekou.github.io/_posts/2019-10-16-Information-Theory-NLP-Notes-3.md

 <h3 id="1st-order-approx">First Order Letter Approximation of English Text</h3>

 First Order Letter Approximation differs from zero order approximation via one feature: letters no longer have equal probability, and follow more closely the frequency of letters in English text.
-The means certain letters, such as the letter 'E', have higher relative frequency (probability) than others.
+This means certain letters, such as the letter 'E', have higher relative frequency (probability) than others.
 However, the fact that the letters are independent from each other still remains.

 <blockquote cite="https://archive.org/details/symbolssignalsan002575mbp/page/n27">
     <p>